 Research is only half the battle!
 You also need to communicate your findings in a clear, well-structured paper, Check the SFU Library guides to Business Writing and Writing for University for resources to help with paper structures, grammar, spelling, and more.

 The SFU Library has many books on creating effective business presentations and on public speaking in general, including several recent titles that are available online for SFU researchers.
 We also have many ebooks with tips on using Powerpoint, and one of our databases, Lynda.com, includes short video introductions to effectively using presentation software.

 You also need to correctly cite all of the books, journal articles, and sites that you used in your research.
 Start with the SFU Library style guide to Citing Business Sources using APA as well as our guide to APA style in general.
-A couple other guides that you may want to start with are Citing Sources (Duke University Libraries) and Diana Hacker's site.
 Note also that many of our article indexes (e.g., Business Source Complete) will allow you to email article citations to yourself with the citation automatically in APA format.